 How we work - It is very important to us that our prospective clients are aware of how we work and how Mäd operates in general, because we are not “normal”.
 We have an open culture that values personal freedom, an entrepreneurial spirit, and growth, with this we are able to attract the best possible talent and therefore allowing us to offer an ever-increasing high-quality standard work to our clients.
 We also have a very open and transparent with our information both internally as well as externally.

 Credentials deck - We have a credentials deck that allows us to showcase past experiences and projects with the basic information which we need to show each prospective client.
 This cred deck is usually sent before the initial meeting to open the way for a more open conversation, with inquiries and concerns if any, once the initial meeting has started.

 Initial “Shut up and listen” meeting - The first meeting we have is where we shut up and listen to the prospective client.
 We do this to get a better idea of what they would like and what they would need from us, whether it is branding, business strategy, website, or even a mobile app.
-This meeting is also a place where any questions regarding our credentials deck, working practices, and anything else that might be on their mind.
+This meeting is also a place where any questions regarding our credentials deck, working practices, and anything else that might be on their mind is answered.

 Client-Agency Fit Review.

 This is an internal step in which we review the real possibility of working with the prospective client.
 We look at several different aspects that can affect this from a personal perspective as well as a business perspective.
 The main reason for this is that not every perspective client will be a good fit for us, and vice versa!